vasishth/SMLP2017/index.md

 We assume that everyone has a basic knowledge of R.
 Participants are expected to bring their own laptops.
 Wifi access will be available.

-* Please make sure you have the current versions of R and RStudio installed on your computer by the time you start the summer school *.
+**Please make sure you have the current versions of R and RStudio installed on your computer by the time you start the summer school, and that you have the R packages rstan and rstanarm installed.**

-## Dates and schedule
+## Dates, schedule, and slides

 28 August - 1 September 2017 9AM-5PM, plus two invited lectures on the evenings of 29th August and 31st August 2017.

 The schedule in its current form can be downloaded [here](https://github.com/vasishth/SMLP2017/blob/master/smlp2017schedule.pdf).

+### Slides (coming soon)

+- Lecture 1 (sessions 1-2), exercises; taught by Shravan
+- Lecture 2 (sessions 3-4), exercises; taught by Shravan
+- Lecture 3 (session 5), exercises; taught by Audrey
+- Lecture 4 (sessions 6-8), exercises; taught by Audrey and Shravan
+- Lecture 5 (session 9, 10B), exercises; taught by Shravan

 ### Invited speakers for evening lectures